 - Equity Discussions, Conversations, & Retreats: Incentives for BLM retreats, conversations/Discussions titled "Race and ..." and provide funding/time. - Student Equity Plan should include a goal of quarterly Black Lives Matter data focused meetings (within division/unit meetings) to promote college wide conversations and place funding behind it). - Work with the college employees who have attended the USC Community College Alliance for Race & Equity convenings to coordinate the dissemination of information to the wider community. - Themes: Having an anti-racism theme (or specific anti-racist theme) throughout the year including at Convocation, Student Success Conference, and other campus-sponsored events such as the Educator-In-Residence can help develop shared understandings of what it means to be an anti-racist campus. - Book Club/"One Book"- Identifying a text that contributes to creating a dialogue around anti-racism throughout the campus community that can lead to actionable/measurable improvements.
-Suggested texts include: - Minding the Obligation Gap - From Equity Talk to Equity Walk - So You Want to Talk about Race? - ➤ Recommendation 25: Communication and promotion of PD for students, classified, admin and faculty: There is a need to better communicate and promote existing professional development opportunities that center on anti-racism and equity efforts including, but not limited to, OER class (12 hours flex credit), BLM canvas shell (12 hours flex credit).
-Similarly, there is an opportunity to prioritize anti-racist Professional Development and provide financial support for these as the majority of requests that are approved by the professional development committee. - Responsible Parties: Professional Development Committee and Professional Development Action Group - Proposed Implementation Timeline: planning for Summer 2021, implementation 2021 22 academic year - Resources Needed: Primarily part of existing job duties, compensation for faculty for time worked outside of regular contract hours, approval of managers for classified staff and compensation for students
+Suggested texts include: - Minding the Obligation Gap - From Equity Talk to Equity Walk - So You Want to Talk about Race? - Recommendation 25: Communication and promotion of Professional Development for students, classified, admin and faculty: There is a need to better communicate and promote existing professional development opportunities that center on anti-racism and equity efforts including, but not limited to, an Open Educational Resources class (12 hours flex credit), BLM canvas shell (12 hours flex credit).
+Similarly, there is an opportunity to prioritize anti-racist Professional Development and provide financial support for these as the majority of requests that are approved by the professional development committee. - Responsible Parties: Professional Development Committee and Professional Development Action Group, Academic Senate

+- Proposed Implementation Timeline: Planning for Summer 2022/Fall 2022, implementation 2022-23 academic year - Resources Needed: Primarily part of existing job duties, compensation for faculty for time worked outside of regular contract hours, approval of managers for classified staff and compensation for students